Our Butterfly Reserves

 A wide variety of butterfly and day-flying moth species can be found at each of the sites so a visit any time between April and September, in warm and preferably sunny weather from mid-morning onwards, is likely to be quite productive.
 However, all four reserves are very pleasant, peaceful places and even a mid-winter visit can be a good day out.

-It is always helpful if you make records of species seen and especially of their numbers and post them on this website at the end of the day.
+It is always helpful if you make records of species seen and especially of their numbers and send in your records via one of the online resources or directly to our County Recorder.
 The information helps us to monitor the success of the key species and to plan management accordingly.

 Please close gates behind you.
 At some times of year there may be cattle, ponies or sheep grazing the site by agreement with a local farmer.
 Their role is to keep the vegetation in the condition required by the butterflies and other important wildlife.
 You are welcome to take dogs with you but please keep them under close control.
 They may frighten or injure livestock and the Exmoor ponies may kick.

-In the event that you see any problems with the site such as damage to fences or gates or a sick animal, please give the site manager a call so that we can deal with the matter.
-Contact details are given on the page for each site.
+In the event that you see any problems with the site such as damage to fences or gates or a sick animal, please contact the Reserve warden so that we can deal with the matter.
+Please refer to the Contact Us page on this website.